timwuthenow/ibamoe-enablement/docs/guided_exercises/dmn/advanced-lab-deployment.md

 ### Using the KIE-Server Client

-Red Hat Decision Manager provides a KIE-Server Client API that allows the user to interact with the KIE-Server from a Java client using a higher level API.
+IBM {{ product.dm }} provides a KIE-Server Client API that allows the user to interact with the KIE-Server from a Java client using a higher level API.
 It abstracts the data marshalling and unmarshalling and the creation and execution of the RESTful commands from the developer, allowing him/her to focus on developing business logic.

 In this section we will create a simple Java client for our DMN model.